Ruby Receptionists gets line-of-sight across multiple web and mobile products with Pendo

 When COVID-19 began spreading in the United States, Ruby, like many other businesses, found itself sending its employees home and setting up company-wide remote work arrangements.

-To keep Ruby’s clients informed, Porter used Pendo guides to communicate their virtual strategy and let them know there might be delays in answering service as the company adapted to work-from-home A week later, Porter’s team displayed guides letting customers know that service levels had returned to normal.
+To keep Ruby’s customers informed, Porter used Pendo guides to communicate their virtual strategy.
 They also used in-app polls to collect stories from customers about how they were handling the pandemic.

 Ruby deployed guides on its mobile app to collect success stories from users.